davestewart/area-51/README.md

   areas: {
     external: [
       {
         src: 'area-51',         // package name
-        route: '/fifty-one' // route you want to view the pages on },
+        route: '/fifty-one',    // route you want to view the pages on
+        namespace: 'fiftyOne'   // namespace the store will be registered on },
     ]
   }
 }
 ```

+Assuming you set up Nuxt Areas OK, everything should run.

 To view the installed area in your browser:

 - run the project via `npm run dev`
-- navigate to `http://localhost:3000/fifty-one` (or equivilent)
+- navigate to `http://localhost:3000/fifty-one` (or equivalent)